Broken Hill: Media

 Although Broken Hill is in New South Wales, the programming schedules for these channels (excluding the ABC) is the same as those of Nine, Ten and Seven in Adelaide, with local adverts inserted and some variations for coverage of Australian Football League or National Rugby League matches, local and national news and current affairs programs, some lifestyle and light entertainment shows and infomercials.
 This is because Broken Hill, unlike the rest of New South Wales, is on Central Time.
 ABC channels are relayed from Sydney, so all programming is a half-hour earlier than advertised.

-Southern Cross GTS/BKN broadcasts Seven Network programming including AFL telecasts and other sporting and major events.
-Southern Cross Ten broadcasts Network Ten output and some programming from 10 Bold and 10 Peach.
-Southern Cross Nine broadcasts Nine Network programming including NRL telecasts and other sporting events.
+Seven Spencer Gulf and Broken Hill broadcasts Seven Network programming including AFL telecasts and other sporting and major events.
+10 Spencer Gulf and Broken Hill broadcasts Network 10 output and some programming from 10 Drama and 10 Comedy.
+Nine Spencer Gulf and Broken Hill broadcasts Nine Network programming including NRL telecasts and other sporting events.

-On 31 October 2010, Southern Cross GTS/BKN commenced broadcasting a full-time Channel Nine relay service.
+On 31 October 2010, GTS/BKN commenced broadcasting a full-time Channel Nine relay service.
 This service was initially a relay of TCN Sydney, with local advertising inserted until 2013 when it switched to a relay of NWS Adelaide.

 The Seven Central service (unrelated to the original Central GTS/BKN) and Imparja Television are available via satellite and terrestrial transmission in the adjacent areas.

 Broken Hill was featured during the second leg of The Amazing Race: Unfinished Business.

 Sport

 Unusually for a town in New South Wales, Australian rules football is highly popular in Broken Hill and an important part of its culture.
 The Broken Hill Football League was founded in 1900 and consists of four clubs: North, South, West, and Central.
 AFL Broken Hill is affiliated with the South Australian National Football League due to the town's geographic proximity and cultural ties with South Australia.

-Along with Australian Rules, Soccer is also played between 4 clubs - Celtic, St. Josephs, Alma Goats & West Panthers.
+Along with Australian Rules, Soccer is also played between 4 clubs – Celtic, St. Josephs, Alma Goats & West Panthers.

 The Barrier District Cricket League is the predominant summer sports league in the region, with the same teams competing as in the Australian Rules Football league along with the addition of the Warriors Cricket Club competing in the B Grade competition.
 Currently there are A Grade, B Grade & Women's competitions contested during the Summer months.
 Representative cricketers for the region compete in the SACA Country Carnival, held in Adelaide during February each year under the Murray Districts/Barrier region.